 Using strips to test your pool water is easy and effortless.
 You will be able to find out whether the water is balanced, disinfected and sanitized correctly by simply dipping and reading the strip.
 You don't need to be a chemist to get very accurate results using test strips.
 Using AquaChek Pool & Spa Test Strips, you can test the levels of chemicals such as bromine and chlorine, which are frequently used to sanitize spas and pools.
 These strips also test a number of other factors, such as water hardness, pH levels and total alkalinity.

 In order to conduct frequent testing of your pool water, take advantage of test strips.
 You must test your pool at least twice weekly.
 You must test it more often if you have lots of swimmers or if your dog swims in the pool.
 Additionally, inclement weather including rain, wind, and flooding, will cause you to need to test very frequently.
 In a spa, there are more people to the volume of water than in a pool, so chemical levels can be quite sporadic.
 That's why it's important to check and adjust levels often.

 Furthermore, keeping the water properly balanced safeguards your investment in a pool or hot tub.
 Corrosive pool water causes a number of problems, such as wrinkling of vinyl liners, and pitting and etching of plaster and concrete lined pools.
 If your water is acidic or corrosive, it could cost you a lot of money in repairs to the filter, pump and heater.
 Excess mineral scale will form in your pool and on pool equipment if your water has a high saturation of minerals.

-Kenneth Howard is Owner and President of Ultimate-Pool.com.
-He can be reached by email at firstname.lastname@example.org.
+Sara Howard is Owner and President of Ultimate-Pool.com.
+She can be reached by email at firstname.lastname@example.org